Mena B. Lafkioui

-Mena B. Lafkioui is a linguist specializing in Berber languages.
-She is currently Research Director at the French National Centre for Scientific Research and Professor (Director of Studies) of Berber Linguistics at the School for Advanced Studies in the Social Sciences.
+Mena B. Lafkioui is a linguist specializing in Tamazight linguistics.
+She is currently Research Director at the French National Centre for Scientific Research and Full Professor (Director of Studies) of Tamazight Linguistics at the School for Advanced Studies in the Social Sciences.

-Biography
+Education and career

-Lafkioui took her PhD at the National Institute for Oriental Languages and Civilizations (INALCO) in Paris, France, between 1995 and 1998.
-She subsequently worked there as a postdoctoral researcher, as well as at Ghent University in Belgium (1999-2000) and Leiden University in the Netherlands (2001-2004).
+Lafkioui received her PhD at the National Institute for Oriental Languages and Civilizations (INALCO) in Paris, France, in 1999 with a thesis entitled, "Syntaxe intégrée de l'énoncé non-verbal berbère: Rifain d'Ayt Wayagher, Maroc du Nord".
+She subsequently worked at INALCO as a postdoctoral researcher, as well as at Ghent University in Belgium (1999–2000) and Leiden University in the Netherlands (2001–2004).
 In 2005 she took up a research professorship at the University of Calabria in Italy, before being appointed senior research professor at the University of Milano-Bicocca in 2008.
 She left this position in 2014 for her current position as Director of Research at the French National Centre for Scientific Research (CNRS) in Paris.
-In 2018 she was also appointed Director of Studies at the School for Advanced Studies in the Social Sciences (EHESS).
-She has been an ordinary member of the Academia Europaea since 2013.
+In 2018 she was appointed Director of Studies at the School for Advanced Studies in the Social Sciences (EHESS).